 Please read the “Health Insurance Information for International Students” pages enclosed for full information about insurance and insurance requirements.

-Immunizations (Measles / Rubella Vaccination & Tuberculosis Test): During your first semester, you will be required to visit the university Student Health Center and present proof of your immunizations for measles and rubella.
-We recommend that you obtain these immunizations before you arrive in the US, if possible, and bring written documentation to campus with you.
+Immunizations for Measles / Rubella (mandatory) and Tuberculosis Testing: During your first semester, you will be required to visit the university Student Health Center and present proof of your immunizations for measles and rubella.
+We recommend that you obtain these immunizations before you arrive in the US and bring written documentation to campus with you.
 If you are not able to complete this task before arrival, then the Student Health Center will administer the immunizations for a fee.
 In addition to the measles and rubella requirement you may also be tested for Tuberculosis.
 The Tuberculosis test should be done at the university Student Health Center (not your home country), and is currently provided free of cost.

 OFFICE OF GLOBAL EDUCATION CONTACT INFORMATION